joseluisquiroga/sfz_organizer/README.md

 		keep the destination file when it already exists.
 	-P --replace
 		replace the destination file when it already exists.
+	-E --regex <regex_to_match>
+		match regex to select files.
+		All selected filenames (not paths) are filtered by this option.
+Only filenames matching this option will be selected.
+		Used as the third parameter to standard function 'std::regex_search' with default flags.
 	-M --match <regex_to_match>
-		match regex to use in action.
+		match regex used for substitution in selected filenames.
 All selected filenames (not paths) will be affected by this option.
 		If no --match is given the regex will be '(.*)'
+		If no --substitute is given this options is ignored.
-		Used as the second parameter to std::regex_replace with no flags.
+		Used as the second parameter to standard function 'std::regex_replace' with default flags.
 	-S --substitute <expression_to_substitute>
 		substitute expression used to determine the result filename of action.
 All selected filenames (not paths) will be affected by this option.
-		Used as the third parameter to std::regex_replace with no flags.
+		Used as the third parameter to standard function 'std::regex_replace' with default flags.
 	-r --recursive
-		do action for all subdirectories under selected directories.
+		Select files in all subdirectories under selected directories.
+		By default all files are selected including samples.
+		Use --only_sfz and --regex to further filter selected files.
 	-o --only_sfz
 		Only select files with '.sfz' extension.
 	-L --follow_symlinks
 		Follow symlinks when reading directories.
 	-F --force_action